 Results & Life After Surgery

-Because it both alleviates physical and emotional discomfort and enhances a patient’s appearance, breast reduction is an incredibly rewarding and life-changing procedure.
-Dr. Majewski's patients often report an increase in self-confidence as well as a renewed sense of freedom to wear the clothes they want to wear and participate in physical activities they had previously avoided.
+Because it alleviates both physical and emotional discomfort and enhances a patient’s appearance, breast reduction is an incredibly rewarding and life-changing procedure.
+Dr. Majewski's patients often report an increase in self-confidence as well as a renewed sense of freedom to wear the clothes they want to wear, and participate in physical activities they had previously avoided.

 While many patients experience an immediate relief from back and shoulder pain after breast reduction, it's important to understand that it will take some time for your final results to settle in.
 Swelling, soreness, and tingling are typical after breast reduction, so your new smaller breasts may appear a little larger than you had expected while initial swelling is present.
 Additionally, the breasts often heal at a different rate, so you may notice some asymmetry during the first few months of your recovery.